freddiehaddad/tetris/README.md

 </div>

 *This repo hosts*
-- `tetrs_tui`, a simple, moderately polished cross-platform TUI implementation of the typical game, and
+- `tetrs_engine`, a tetromino game engine implementing an interface capable of handling modern mechanics, and
-- `tetrs_engine`, a tetromino game engine implementing an interface capable of handling modern mechanics.
+- `tetrs_tui`, a simple, moderately polished Terminal User Interface for a typical cross-platform game experience.

 ---